 Natural antibiotic shot

-I made my own version and added some other ingredients to make it even more potent and I’ve been drinking this now for a month and I’ve been loving to start my day with this drink!
-It’s slightly fiery and it really wakes me up!
+I made my own version and added some other ingredients to make it even more potent, and I’ve been drinking this now for a month, and I’ve loved to start my day with this drink!
+It’s slightly fiery, and it really wakes me up!
 And I will for sure keep drinking this turmeric ginger shot when corona is around every corner!

 Is this drink really fighting bugs?